GRAPHIC-Take Five: An uneasy calm

 The big question is whether oil prices will keep rising, feeding higher inflation, or settle to balance the production cuts with a lacklustre global economy.

 China's reopening has boosted its domestic economy but demand at its factories remains weak.
-The latest ISM survey of U.S. manufacturers indicated conditions were dire.
+The latest ISM survey of U.S. manufacturers indicated conditions were dire, but last Friday's U.S. jobs report showed employers maintained a strong pace of hiring in March.

+Meanwhile, the International Monetary Fund expects global economic growth to dip below 3% in 2023 and to remain at around 3% for the next five years.

 Outside of gains for resources stocks, initial market reaction to OPEC's move was muted, with investors waiting on U.S. inflation data on April 12 to see if price rises have slowed enough to quell central banks' appetite for further aggressive rate rises.